 Roma Street Parkland Health and Safety Update

-In response to COVID-19, Queensland Health has advised of several directions in relation to home confinement, gatherings, business operations and more.
+In response to COVID-19, Queensland Health advised of several directions in relation to home confinement, gatherings, business operations and more.
 Full details and enforcement information can be found at Queensland Health’s website.

 - All events are on hold until further notice